Inflation Threshold Forecasts - Method #3 (last 3 months)

 Plot of differential inflation from the Eastern Caldera BPR (MJ03E) minus the Central Caldera BPR (MJ03F) as the black curve showing deflation during the 2015 eruption (left) followed by re-inflation.
 If the rate is positive, a blue dashed line extrapolates into the future using the average rate of differential inflation from the last 3 months; middle blue dot is date when 2015 inflation threshold is reached, right purple dot is when a threshold 20 cm higher will be reached.
 Specifics are included in the legend on the plot.

 Histogram of predicted dates when Axial Seamount will reach the 2015 threshold, color coded by when the predicted date was calculated.
 Predicted dates were calculated based on the average rate of differential inflation from the previous 3 months, beginning in June 2015.
 Predicted dates are binned in months.
+We stopped updating this plot after the 2015 threshold was exceeded.

 Plot of Predicted date that inflation will reach the 2015 inflation threshold (Y-axis) vs. Date on which the prediction was made (X-axis), using the average rate of inflation from the previous 3 months, starting in June 2015.
 Blue dots are date to reach the 2015 inflation threshold; purple dots are for a threshold 20 cm higher (as in the first plot above).
 Note predicted dates were earliest when the rate of re-inflation was highest, soon after the 2015 eruption (left side of plot).
 Peaks in the curves show time periods when the average rate of inflation slowed significantly, which pushed the predicted dates farther into the future.